DVampire/AgentWorld/README.md

 ### ToolManager

-The `ToolManager` provides comprehensive management of all tools:
+The `ToolManager` provides comprehensive management of all tools organized into specialized categories:

 ```python
 from src.tools import ToolManager